lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 As a third option, you are welcome to use data to which you have access and is suitable for PCA.
 In any case, please select a scale that has item-level data for which there is a theorized total scale score as well as two or more subscales (three subscales is ideal).
 With each of these options, plan to:

 * Format (i.e., rescore, if necessary) a dataset so that it is possible to calculates estimates of internal consistency
-* Calculate and report the alpha coefficient for a total scale scores and subscales (if the scale has them)
+* Calculate and report the alpha coefficient for the total scale scores and subscales (if the scale has them)
 * Calculate and report $\omega_{t}$ and $\omega_{h}$.
 With these two determine what proportion of the variance is due to all the factors, error, and *g*.
 * Calculate total and subscale scores.
 * Describe other reliability estimates that would be appropriate for the measure you are evaluating.